goessner/g2/api/README.md

 <a name="g2+cpy"></a>
 ### g2.cpy(g) ⇒ <code>object</code>
-Copy all g2 graphics commands from a g2 object (no command).<br>If the source object is 'this', nothing is done.
+Copy all g2 graphics commands from a source g2 object.<br>If the source object is 'this', nothing is done.<br>(no command)

 **Kind**: instance method of <code>[g2](#g2)</code>
 **Returns**: <code>object</code> - g2